|

 rejected both the Big Bang theory and the Book of Genesis as

-pseudoscience that suggests a creator.
+pseudo-sciences that suggest a creator.

 But the challenge for Hoyle's theory was the observed expansion of our